adirar111/mother-hatchling/README.md

-# Hatch Art Gallery for "Mom"
+# Hatch Art Gallery Exhibit for "Mom"

 A website for the Hatch Gallery's exhibit about "mom"